jgbarsness/idyll/README.md

 'wipe': permanently delete all entries<br />
 'backup': create a backup copy of entire journal<br />
 'load': load entries from backup<br />
+'config': creates updatable config .ini in pwd. if changes are made, journal in pwd may become outdated. can delete .ini or re-run 'config' to restore defaults<br />

 alternatively, journal.py can be run, and journal entries will be maintained in the folder